 Luckily, I teach you about the “basics” in another course (I put “basics” in quotes because while it is basic compared to the advanced course, it is still extremely challenging, in comparison to other areas of machine learning).

-My course Artificial Intelligence: Reinforcement Learning in Python covers the fundamental algorithms of reinforcement learning, starting from scratch (basic statistics).
+My course Artificial Intelligence: Reinforcement Learning in Python covers the fundamental algorithms of reinforcement learning, starting from scratch (basic probability and statistics).

 You’ll learn about concepts such as: